drewgreenwell/Arduino-WebHelper/readme.md

 Arduino WebHelper
 =================

-This is a library for easily handling incoming web requests on the Arduino platform.
+This is a library for easily handling incoming web requests and routing them on the Arduino platform.
 It is intended to get you up and running quickly by handling the request parsing so you can focus on what you want to do.

 Arduino WebHelper has been tested on the Arduino MKR WiFi 1010 but should work with any network interface based on Client.